RetroDECK/ES-DE/USERGUIDE.md

 Note that if you for example copy or migrate a collection from a previous version of EmulationStation or if you're setting up EmulationStation Desktop Edition on a new computer, even though you copy the files into the collections directory, they will not show up in the application.
 You always need to enable the collection in the menu.
 ES looks inside the es_settings.cfg file during startup to see which collections should be shown.

 If you're migrating from a previous version of EmulationStation that has absolute paths in the collection files, these will be rewritten with the %ROMPATH% variable the first time you make a change to the collection.
-Be aware though that if at this time the ROM was not found by ES, the corresponding entry in the collections file will be deleted.

 ## Themes